 “Enemies” are a wide concept

 Let’s build a bit on the previous assumption.
 Our games revolve around our players.
-So each of the elements of our games must, in a way or another, play a role in this experience.
-If we now restrict these to enemies, what does it gives us?
+So each of the elements of our games must, in one way or another, play a role in this experience.
+If we now restrict these to enemies, what does it give us?

 Enemy noun: entity that is actively opposed to someone or something

 The “someone or something” here is very clear: the player (or players).
 So far, so good: our enemies will oppose the player, and that is their only job!
-Their sole purpose in digital life is to create friction preventing our players to succeed in whatever they are set to achieve, with whatever tools and abilities we gave them.
+Their sole purpose in digital life is to create friction preventing our players from succeeding in whatever they are set to achieve, with whatever tools and abilities we give them.

 With that definition, “enemy” is a very wide word.
-It can encompass just as much low-level grunts or bosses or even story antagonists that exist mainly to unravel the plot and give reasons for the players to continue playing.
+It can encompass just as many low-level grunts, bosses or even story antagonists that exist mainly to unravel the plot and give reasons for the players to continue playing.

 In this article, we will be focusing on enemies as gameplay elements, opposing the player directly.